Olympic champion Ellia Green finds liberation in transition - WHIZ News

 Now, about 20 years later, one of the stars of Australia’s gold medal-winning women’s rugby sevens team at the 2016 Olympics has transitioned to male.

 Green, who has kept the same name, told The Associated Press it was the best decision of his life.
-Realizing that sharing his experience could be lifesaving for others is what compelled Green to go public in a video to be shown Tuesday to participants at an international summit on ending transphobia and homophobia in sport.
-The summit is being hosted in Ottawa as part of the Bingham Cup rugby tournament.
+Realizing that sharing his experience could be lifesaving for others is what compelled Green to go public in a video shown Tuesday at an international summit on ending transphobia and homophobia in sport.
+The summit was hosted in Ottawa as part of the Bingham Cup rugby tournament.

 The only other transgender or gender diverse Olympic gold medalists are Caitlyn Jenner and Quinn, who goes by one name and was part of Canada’s winning women’s soccer team in Tokyo last year.